Customers/LearnWorlds

 Incident collaboration was Atlas screenshots pasted into Slack.
 Every new engineer joining the thread started from scratch.

-How they use NOFire
+Why they chose NOFire

 LearnWorlds connected GCP, Kubernetes, and MongoDB Atlas to NOFire.
 It indexes changes across all 8 clusters: deployments, scaling events, MongoDB operations, query pattern shifts.
 When a cluster degrades, the team gets the affected shards, the slow queries, and the change timeline in one Slack thread.